One Token to Fool LLM-as-a-Judge: Experiments and Results

-We analyze how FPR varies with model size across the Qwen2.5-Instruct series, as shown in Figure \ref{fig:Qwen-scaling}.
-Surprisingly, the scaling behaviour is consistent for all datasets but non-monotonic.
-The 0.5 B model exhibits the lowest FPR rate but also the weakest agreement with GPT-4o (Table~\ref{tab:consistency}).
-As model size increases to 1.5–3 B, FPR rises sharply while consistency improves.
-Performance then peaks at 7–14 B, achieving both low FPR and high consistency, before FPR increases again at the largest scales of 32 B and 72 B. Additional plots can be found in Appendix~\ref{app:hall_scal}.
+We examine the scaling behavior of the Qwen2.5-Instruct model family (ranging from 0.5B to 72B parameters) across multiple benchmarks.
+Figure~\ref{fig:Qwen-scaling-main} reports the averaged scaling trend over the ten ''master keys” listed in Table~\ref{tab:merged-five}.
+Surprisingly, the scaling patterns are consistent across all datasets and ``master keys'', but exhibit a non-monotonic trend.
+The 0.5B model achieves the lowest FPR but also shows the weakest alignment with GPT-4o (Table~\ref{tab:consistency}).
+As the model size increases to 1.5–3B, FPR rises sharply while consistency improves.
+Performance reaches its peak at 7–14B, balancing low FPR with high consistency, before FPR climbs again at the largest scales of 32B and 72B.
+While fully elucidating the underlying mechanism remains outside our current scope, we discuss a preliminary hypothesis in Appendix~\ref{app:hall_scal}.

-We hypothesize the following mechanisms: (1) $0.5$ B (literal matcher): With limited knowledge, the model relies on surface-level string differences and therefore outputs NO whenever obvious mismatches appear, yielding lower FPR but many disagreements with GPT-4o.
-(2) $1.5$ B/$3$ B (coarse semantic matcher): These models possess just enough capacity to detect embedding-level similarity—shared units, symbols, or synonyms—yet lack fine-grained verification; as a result, they tend to over-predict \texttt{YES} and produce frequent false positive judgments.
-(3) $7$ B/$14$ B (calibrated verifier): Sufficient capacity enables precise comparison while retained caution suppresses unwarranted YES responses, producing the best overall trade-off.
-(4) $32$ B/$72$ B (self-solver): We observe that the largest models sometimes solve the question themselves and then compare the reference answer to their own derivation rather than to the given solution, leading them to affirm obviously incorrect submissions and thereby raising the FPR once more.